-The development of the University's strategy begins with a statement of strategic intent.
-It also requires the recognition and assessment of challenges and opportunities facing the institution, in addition to the realistic assessment of the institution's current and potential capacity for effectively addressing or capitalizing upon the challenges and opportunities.
-This includes an environmental forces assessment, competitive analysis, 'SWOT' analysis, and framing of key strategic issues.
+The development of the University's strategy begins with a statement of strategic intent as well as the recognition and assessment of challenges and opportunities facing the institution, as well as a realistic assessment of the institution's current and potential capacity for effectively addressing or capitalizing upon them.
+This includes an assessment of environmental forces and factors that are currently impacting and/or will continue to have significant implications for the University in the future, competitive analysis, 'SWOT' analysis, and framing of key strategic issues.
 The ultimate goal of such analyses is to develop strategic goals and thrusts that will enable the University to develop a sustainable competitive advantage in the future.